ekahlenberger/habforge/README.md

 # HabForge

 This project is a simple Rust application that periodically updates an openHAB item with the current illuminance value from a TinkerForge Ambient Light V2 Bricklet.
-The application can run either in standalone mode or as a systemd service.
+The application can run either in standalone mode (more for debugging purposes, but it does) or as a systemd service, which is its main intention.
+Documentation focuses on that part.

 ## Systemd Configuration